at-cg/MMC/README.md

 =
 <img src="./benchmark/result.png" width="500">

-(k, δ)-MMC, is nearly 4.7× faster and uses 22× lesser memory comapared to KMC3.
-By using minimizer counts instead of all k-mer counts, downstream applications run significantly faster while maintaining  near-identical output as was shown through the task of Genome size estimation, where (k, δ)-MMC robustly estimated the genome size 12.5x faster, with just about 1% error using expected density δ =1/256.
+Counting universe minimizers in MMC, is nearly 4.7× faster and uses 22× lesser memory comapared to KMC3.
+By using minimizer counts instead of all k-mer counts, downstream applications run significantly faster while maintaining  near-identical output as was shown through the task of Genome size estimation, where universe minimizers robustly estimated the genome size 12.5x faster, with just about 1% error using expected density δ =1/256.
 Even compared to approximate k-mer counters like ntCard, KmerEstimate and KMC3 -e flag, MMC performs better in both speed and accuracy.

 License
 =